ii-research-yu/Revisiting_Deep_Metric_Learning_PyTorch/dml_main/readme.md

-## The main steps on our updating:
+## The main steps on adding a new criteria:

-1. add new criteria into the folder: criteria
+> add new criteria into the folder: ltr_criteria

-2. update parameters.loss_specific_parameters for parameter setting

-3. update criteria.__init__.py about the initialization of the newly added criteria
+> update criteria.__init__.py for initialization of the newly defined criteria

+> update parameters.loss_specific_parameters for parameter setting

+> test the criteria using dml_main.dml_eval.py

 ## Be aware the differences between traditional ltr and metric learning: